August 2014. Pet Poop Primer. (it's not horrid!)

 or cold and damp.

-those with a swim platform to give it a try.
+those with a swim platform to give that a try.
 You might even put the piece of carpet on the

 platform if you like.
 And then wait.